 Education was another concern which Smith brought with him to Canada.
 In 1874 he was elected by Ontario teachers to represent them on the Council of Public Instruction and he was subsequently chosen president of the Ontario Teachers’ Association.
 But once again, university reform captured his deepest interest, and as in so many things, he advocated reforms that revealed his Oxford connections.
 Almost from the time of his arrival he proposed the federation of Ontario’s scattered universities on an Oxford model.
 He followed progress towards that federation in the 1880s and 1890s, regularly participating in University of Toronto functions and advocating university autonomy.
 In 1905 he accepted membership on, but not the chair of, a royal commission on the University of Toronto.
 One outcome was a new act in 1906 establishing a board of governors for the university, to which Smith was appointed.
-Among the many honorary degrees which Smith received from the great universities of the English-speaking world he must have particularly savoured the one conferred on him in 1902 by the University of Toronto; seven years earlier he had withdrawn his name from nomination for a degree in the face of the furious opposition of George Taylor Denison* and other imperial federationists who protested against the granting of the degree to a “traitor.”
+Among the many honorary degrees which Smith received from the great universities of the English-speaking world he must have particularly savoured the one conferred on him in 1902 by the University of Toronto; six years earlier he had withdrawn his name from nomination for a degree in the face of the furious opposition of George Taylor Denison* and other imperial federationists who protested against the granting of the degree to a “traitor.”

 For all of his breadth of knowledge and interest, Smith’s overriding concern was the contemporary world.
 His reputation rests on that collection of ideas which he regularly, and with remarkable consistency, applied to the issues of his time.
 Though he has most often been categorized as a “Victorian liberal,” it is not his liberal principles but rather his faith in the superiority of Anglo-Saxon civilization that is his most striking trait.
 That faith not only frequently contradicted his liberalism, but also, in its application to Canada, limited his ability to understand and sympathize with the aspirations of the people among whom he had chosen to take up residence.